vookmeer/matf-rg-project-2024-VukVukmirovic/README.md

 ### How to register a callback for platform events?

-Registering callbacks for platform events via: `PlatformEventObserver` is also available.

 1. Implement the event observer by extending the class `engine::platform::PlatformEventObserver`, and override methods you'd like to have a custom operation executed once the event happens